Qazeer/artefacts.help/pages/windows/registry_timestamp.md

 ---
 title: Registry - Timestamp and timestomping
-summary: 'The last write / modified timestamp of a registry key is the only generic timestamp available regarding registry keys and correspond to the last time a write operation occurred on the key.\n\nThere is indeed no last write / modified timestamp for registry value.\n\nSimilarly to MFT MACB timestamp, the last write / modified timestamp of a registry key can be timestomped, which is something hard to detect without dedicated monitoring tools.'
+summary: 'The last write/modified timestamp of a registry key is the only generic timestamp available regarding registry keys and correspond to the last time a write operation occurred on the key.\n\nThere is indeed no last write/modified timestamp for registry value.\n\nSimilarly to MFT MACB timestamp, the last write/modified timestamp of a registry key can be timestomped, which is something hard to detect without dedicated monitoring tools.'
 keywords: 'last write registry key, timestomping, NtSetInformationKey'
 tags:
   - windows_registry